-In our previous post we saw how to use grep to search for words and played across different options.
-In this post we will see how to use Basic regular expressions to increase the power of grep command.
+In our the previous post we saw how to use grep to search for words and played across different options.
+In this post, we will see how to use Basic regular expressions to increase the power of grep command.

 Basic regular expressions:

-If we learn any new thing with example, it will be there for long time in our mind.
-Now we will see one example each regular expression what we given above.
+If we learn any new thing with the example, it will be there for a long time in our mind.
+Now we will see one example each regular expression what we have given above.

 Example1: Find all the lines which start with “Mr”

 grep ‘^Mr’ filename